-- Express their concerns and love for the individual struggling with addiction.
+- Expressing their concerns and love for the individual struggling with addiction.

-- Provide an ultimatum to the addict.
+- Providing an ultimatum to the addict.
 For example, saying that they will no longer be in their lives, or that they will no longer provide financial support or a place to live.

-- Remind the loved one what their addiction has cost them.
+- Reminding a loved one what their addiction has cost them.

-- Tell their loved one what they could accomplish if only they overcome their addiction.
+- Telling a loved one what they could accomplish if only they overcome their addiction.

 Family members can be very emotionally persuasive to addicts, as even those that have grown apart have a desire to impress one another with their accomplishments.
-A family intervention can be guided by an intervention professional and it is highly recommended that a certified family interventionist facilitates the process.
-Because emotions run high during a family intervention, it is important that a family is prepared and also ready for the reaction of the addict in their life.
+A family intervention can be guided by an intervention professional and it is highly recommended that a certified family interventionist facilitate the process.
+Because emotions run high during a family intervention it is important that a family is prepared and also ready for the reaction of the addict in their life.
 A certified family interventionist can help prepare the family for whatever may happen during the intervention and can offer a stronger guarantee that the family intervention will be successful.
 What is a successful family intervention?
-The addict or alcoholic discovers the willingness to get help and enters a treatment program.
+The addict or alcoholic going to treatment and finding the willingness to get help.